acquire-project/acquire-docs/docs/index.md

 doi: 10.5280/zenodo.14828040
 license:
 - apache-2.0
-title: 'acquire-zarr: Streaming directly to Zarr on the file system or cloud'
+title: 'acquire-zarr: Software for fast streaming to Zarr on the filesystem or in thecloud'
 type: software
 ~~~